open-meteo/open-meteo-api-kotlin/README.md

 ## ⚠️ Warning

 Because it's still in early development, some breaking changes **WILL** occur.
-Using the library is discouraged until a version 1.0.0 is published: single commits could break code and remove some features.
+Using the library is discouraged until version 1.0.0 is published: single commits could break code and remove some features.

 ---